JerryI/wljs-docs/docs/frontend/Guidelines.md

 this will create a folder with all used paclets and keep them up to date if needed

-## Do not use `Dynamic`, `Manipulate`
+## Do not use `Dynamic`
 We rely on *a completely different architecture* to handle interactivity and graphics updates compared to Wolfram Mathematica.

+> In general [Manipulate](frontend/Reference/Interpreter/Manipulate.md) is implemented as well, but it is not recommend to use often due to its impact to the system performance.

 ### Dynamic
 [Buttons](frontend/Reference/GUI/InputButton.md), [sliders](frontend/Reference/GUI/InputRange.md) are event-driven, i.e. you need to subscribe to them using [`EventHandler`](frontend/Reference/Misc/Events.md#`EventHandler`).
 All dynamic updates are handled using [Offload](frontend/Reference/Interpreter/Offload.md) approach.
 For example